 Steeper learning curve

 The n8n node-based interface and advanced features require a more technical mindset to master fully.
-In this regard, it’s one of the more complex Make alternatives.
+In this regard, it’s one of the more complex Make and Zapier alternatives.

 Self-hosting and data control